-The electroshock therapy that the Winter Soldier is subjected to, in order to wipe his memories of Captain America.
-Even worse, it's implied that this has happened to him multiple times.
+The electroshock therapy that Bucky is subjected to, in order to wipe his memories of Captain America.

 Not to mention his flashbacks to everything that happened since his "death" as Bucky, and his transformation into the Winter Soldier.
 A brief moment in the flashback shows more of Bucky's arm being amputated, from his point of view.
-They did that while he was conscious.
-The fact that all of the flashbacks are POV shots from Bucky losing his arm and being dragged through the snow to catching a glimpse of his reflection as he's being frozen in the lab makes them extra creepy.
+They did that without anesthesia, or worse, they used anesthesia and Bucky's enhancements meant it didn't work.
+The fact that all of the flashbacks are POV shots makes them extra creepy.

 The Winter Soldier's theme on the score.
-It starts subtle and quiet, and builds into an distorted industrial cacophony culminating it what sounds like a scream of terror.
-This not only reflects the reaction people who know what he is have when fighting him, but also what it feels like to be, somewhere in The Winter Soldier's mind, Bucky Barnes.
+It starts subtle and quiet, and builds into an distorted industrial cacophony culminating in what sounds like a scream of terror.
+This not only reflects the reaction people who know what he is have when fighting him, but also what it feels like to be, somewhere in Bucky's real mind.

-Despite him being in league with Hydra, Agent Sitwell's death is pretty shocking, especially with how we've come to known him in the Marvel One-Shots and previous films.
+Despite him being in league with HYDRA, Agent Sitwell's death is pretty shocking, especially with how we've come to known him in the Marvel One-Shots and previous films.
 It just happens so suddenly and without warning.
-Sitwell is in the backseat of the car that Steve, Natasha and Sam are in, when Bucky/Winter Soldier comes out of nowhere, grabs Sitwell through the window, and flings him screaming into the other lane of traffic only to be struck and silenced by the grill of a truck.
+Sitwell is in the backseat of the car that Steve, Natasha and Sam are in, when the Winter Soldier comes out of nowhere, grabs Sitwell through the window, and flings him screaming into the other lane of traffic, only to be struck and reduced to pieces by an oncoming truck.

-When Steve Rogers arrives home and sees Nick sitting on the chair.
-Nick's appearance is far from pleasant.
+When Steve Rogers arrives home and sees Nick sitting in the chair.
+Nick's appearance after escaping the police and Bucky is far from pleasant.
 He looks drained of energy, tired, and incredibly weak.
 The sight is just chilling.

-Pierce activating the security badges placed on the World Council members which ignite and burn through their chests, killing them.
-Then threatening to do the same to Black Widow.
+Pierce activating the security badges placed on the World Council members, which ignite and burn through their chests, killing them.
+Then threatening to do the same to Natasha.

-Some of the deaths that the Winter Soldier causes, such as tossing a man into a jet turbine or shooting a guy in the throat, leaving him to die an agonizing death.
+Some of the deaths that Bucky carries out, such as tossing a man into a jet turbine or shooting a guy in the throat, leaving him to die an agonizing death.

 Natasha's line, "Everyone we know is trying to kill us."